|Forensic Applications Consulting Technologies, Inc.

 So, what is "science"?
 Quite contrary to the belief of the GP, and regardless of whether we like to accept it or not, "science" as we know it today is a product of the Catholic Church.
 2 The very foundation of "Science qua Science" springs from the human dedication to the philosophical position that God 3 made the universe according to certain unchanging principles and rules, and that those rules are discernible to Man.
 4 5

 As we have seen proven through history, without this philosophical underpinning, "science" could not have developed as it did.
 6 For example, Islam, which was haphazardly cobbled together from bits and pieces of Catholic teachings by Mohammad in the Seventh Century, teaches that their god has no rules and therefore, there are no rules by which the universe is fixed, and therefore, no rules can be discovered.
 Very often the "scientific advances" attributed to Muslims are recent attempts at revisionist history.
 7 In Islam, the Universe is as ephemeral as god's imagination and will.
-8 Although it is difficult to pinpoint when "science" (as we know it) began, the Roman Catholic Church's "Condemnation of 1277" (rejecting some of Aristotle's scientific arguments, without necessarily rejecting the Thomistic interpretation of Aristotle's metaphysical arguments) certainly was a major turning point 9 and facilitated the work by Oresme, Buridan, the Oxford Calculators, and the Parisian Doctors.
+8 Although it is difficult to pinpoint when "science" (as we now know it) began, the Roman Catholic Church's "Condemnation of 1277" (rejecting some of Aristotle's scientific arguments, without necessarily rejecting the Thomistic interpretation of Aristotle's metaphysical arguments) certainly was a major turning point 9 and facilitated the work by Oresme, Buridan, the Oxford Calculators, and the Parisian Doctors.

 So, with all this in mind, for the moment, I'll define science thusly: 10

-"Science is the creative formulation of reasonable paradigms that have an high probability of explaining material observations and are not falsified by material observations."
+"Science is the creative formulation of reasonable paradigms that have an high probability of explaining realities and are not falsified by the same methods."